Mathematics

 To qualify to study 3 A level/ Applied subjects, you will need to achieve 6 GCSEs at Grade 4 or above, preferably including English Language or Maths at grade 4 or above.

-In addition/ within those 6 GCSEs, for this subject you will need to achieve Grade 6 in Maths; GCSE score of 4.8 or above OR Grade 7 in maths.
+In addition/ within those 6 GCSEs, for this subject you will need to achieve Grade 7 in Maths and a GCSE score of 4.8 or above

 Course Highlights